A bill to amend the Internal Revenue Code of 1986 to extend and modify the railroad track maintenance credit.

 Length: 3 pages

-This bill was introduced on March 29, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 29, 2011, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying